Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Results of the ETH tests

 According to the ETH, the variances in the diagonal as well as the off-diagonal parts of the MEs are expected to be exponentially suppressed in the system size by the factor $e^{-S(\bar{E})/2}$.
-This is verified in Fig.~\ref{fig: off diagonal ME variance}, where we have plotted the variances in the diagonal and off-diagonal MEs, i.e., $\sigma^2_{\rm diag}$ and $\sigma^2_{\rm off-diag}$, for four different lattice sizes.
+This is verified in the left column in Fig.~\ref{fig: off diagonal ME variance}, where we have plotted the variances in the diagonal and off-diagonal MEs, i.e., $\sigma^2_{\rm diag}$ and $\sigma^2_{\rm off-diag}$, for four different lattice sizes.
 The former variance is calculated with the mean value obtained from the polynomial fit, while the latter variance is calculated by taking a zero mean as the off-diagonal MEs average to zero in a small energy window.
 Furthermore, we restrict ourselves to an energy range of $E_a$ that satisfies Eq.~\eqref{eq: energy window def} to avoid the edge effects of the spectrum and consider MEs with $\omega<0.1$, which is two orders of magnitude smaller than the mean eigenenergy.
 Both variances are fitted by a function $a\,e^{-bN}$ and the fitted parameter values are listed in Table~\ref{tab: exponential fit variances}.
-The fitting results are depicted as solid lines in Fig.~\ref{fig: off diagonal ME variance}, showing that both $\sigma^2_{\rm diag}$ and $\sigma^2_{\rm off-diag}$ for an array of operators considered here fall exponentially fast in $N$, which is consistent with the ETH prediction.
+The fitting results are depicted as solid lines in the left panels in Fig.~\ref{fig: off diagonal ME variance}, showing that both $\sigma^2_{\rm diag}$ and $\sigma^2_{\rm off-diag}$ for an array of operators considered here fall exponentially fast in $N$, which is consistent with the ETH prediction.
 This indicates that the second term in Eq.~\eqref{eq: ETH operator ansatz} falls off exponentially fast in the thermodynamic limit with MEs converging to the microcanonical values.
-Moreover, the rate of exponential decay appears to be independent of the operator, an observation that is consistent with the ETH prediction which states that the rate is predominantly determined by the entropy density averaged over the energy range considered\footnote{We assume that $f(\bar{E},\omega)$ does not depend significantly on $N$, which we numerically verified for $N=10$ and $12$ but not shown here for brevity.}, see Eq.~\eqref{eq: ETH operator ansatz}.
+Moreover, the rate of exponential decay appears to be independent of the operator, an observation that is consistent with the ETH prediction which states that the rate is predominantly determined by the entropy density averaged over the energy range considered, see Eq.~\eqref{eq: ETH operator ansatz}.
 This is further verified by the very close values of the parameter $b$ as listed in Table~\ref{tab: exponential fit variances}.
+Finally, we compare $\sigma^2_{\rm diag}$ and $\sigma^2_{\rm off-diag}$ with $\rho\sigma^2_{\rm diag}$ and $\rho\sigma^2_{\rm off-diag}$ that are plotted in the right column in Fig.~\ref{fig: off diagonal ME variance}.
+Here $\rho$ denotes the density of states for each $N$, and thus, the right column denotes the dependence of $f_{O}^2(\omega \approx 0)$ on $N$.
+It is clear from Fig.~\ref{fig: off diagonal ME variance} that the function $f_O^2(\omega \approx 0)$ has milder dependence on $N$ for all operators.
+This is further demonstrated by fitting the plots on the right in a similar manner to the plots on the left.
+The fitted parameter values are listed in Table~\ref{tab: exponential fit variances}.